Refinishing Wood Furniture │ DIY Tips

 If you want to extend the life of a dreary-looking piece of wooden furniture and you’re sure it needs more than just cleaning, your next step should be to refinish it.
 Stripping furniture isn’t complicated or expensive, but it is messy and time-consuming.
-Follow these steps to make the most of your refinishing efforts.
+Follow along with these steps to learn about refinishing wood furniture in your own home.

 Instructions to Remove Finish from Wood Furniture

-Do your stripping and refinishing in a clean, well-ventilated place (perhaps a garage) to minimize the accumulation of dust and fumes.
+Stripping and refinishing wood furniture in a clean, well-ventilated place (perhaps a garage) is the best way to minimize the accumulation of dust and fumes.
 Cover the floor with drop cloths.
 Wearing protective gloves, brush on the furniture stripper and let the piece sit.
 After the stripper has softened the old finish, scrape the finish with a wooden scraper.
 (Don’t use metal, which might gouge the wood.)
 Use a soft brass brush on crevices.
 Then reapply the stripper and repeat the process until all the old finish is gone.
 Rinse the whole thing down with a mixture of TSP or another product containing trisodium phosphate and water, rubbing with extra-fine-grade steel wool.
 (You can get the protective gloves, furniture stripper, brass brush and TSP at a hardware store.)

 Use Sawdust to Absorb Chemicals